 Send correspondence and reprint requests to Jessica Y. Lee, DDS, MPH, PhD, Department of Pediatric Dentistry CB 7450, University of North Carolina, Chapel Hill, NC 27599-7450.
 Tel.: 919-966-2739; Fax: 919-966-7992; e-mail: leej@dentistry.unc.edu.
 Julia A. Richman is with the School of Dentistry, University of Washington.
 Jessica Y. Lee is with the Departments of Pediatric Dentistry and Health Policy and Administration, University of North Carolina at Chapel Hill, NC.
+R. Gary Rozier and Bhavna T. Pahel are with the Department of Health Policy and Administration, University of North Carolina at Chapel Hill, NC.
 R. Gary Rozier and Bhavna T. Pahel are with the Department of Health Policy and Administration, University of North Carolina at Chapel Hill, Chapel Hill, NC.
 Debra A. Gong is with the Veteran's Administration Hospital, University of Illinois in Chicago.
 William F. Vann, Jr. is with the Department of Pediatric Dentistry, University of North Carolina at Chapel Hill, Chapel Hill, NC.
-This research was conducted with the support of the UNC Short-Term Research Fellowship, NIDCR Grant #1K22DE14743, and MCHB #5T17MC00015-140.
+Short-Term Research Fellowship, NIDCR Grant #1K22DE14743, and MCHB #5T17MC00015-140.
 Abstract presented as a poster, March 2005 at the IADR/AADR/CADR 83rd General Session and Exhibition.
 Manuscript received: 4/12/06; accepted for publication: 1/27/07.